vnimrod/buzz-social-app/README.md

 # Buzz-social-network-app

 ## Social network app where you can share your buzz with other friends,.
-## create a new profile, create new buzzings(posts), visit other buzzers profiles and more! :+1:

-## With buzz you:
+## With buzz you will be able to:
-   - create a new profile
+   - create a new profile :+1:
+   - create new buzzings(posts) :+1:
+   - visit other buzzers profiles :+1:
+   - and more!

 Deployment link: https://weinstein-nims-chat-app-client.herokuapp.com/